bparanj/crystal/electronics/design/magnetic-field.md

 An experiment to visualize magnetic fields using common materials:

+PENDING

+- Search for youtube video of this experiment

 ### Experiment: Visualizing Magnetic Fields with Iron Filings

 **Objective**: To observe the magnetic field lines around a magnet.